 The George Washington Masonic National Memorial Association is currently digitizing its duplicate United States Masonic Proceedings Collections from Grand Lodges, Grand Royal Arch Chapters, Grand Cryptic Councils, and Grand Knights Templar Commanderies.

-As of March 2021, Memorial staff has digitized all proceedings collections, alphabetically from Alabama to Rhode Island.
+As of May 2021, Memorial staff has digitized all proceedings collections, alphabetically from Alabama to Texas.
 We expect to finish the project through Wyoming before 2022.

 Note: We recommend that you read our instructions on How to Use the Masonic Digital Archives in order to use the resources more effectively.
 They contain detailed procedures for searching the items contained in the database.